khairahscorner/CDE-ND-Projects/README.md

 Submission for Project 3 and Solutions to exercises in Course 3 + personal exercises.

 ### Project Title
-Assessment: Project: Give Your Application Auto-Deploy Superpowers -
+Assessment: Project: Give Your Application Auto-Deploy Superpowers - link to be updated

 ### Contents
 - Exercise solutions + sample exercises